cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/cube.rst

 a list of dimensions and list of required dimensions using the :ref:`Dataset properties
 <custom-datasets-properties>`.

-A Cube can have multiple configured views and they can be altered by updating the dataset properties using the :ref:`Dataset RESTful API <http-restful-api-dataset-updating>`.
+A Cube can have multiple views configured.
+They can be altered by updating the dataset properties using the :ref:`Dataset RESTful API <http-restful-api-dataset-updating>`.

-Here is an example:
+Here is an example, using pseudo-SQL and Cube dataset properties:

 .. image:: /_images/cube-example.png
    :width: 642 px